Courses and Requirements

 A minor in art history consists of any five courses in art history.

-The Senior Project in art history includes an extensive research paper prepared in connection with the senior-year seminar and its oral presentation before the Department.
+The Senior Project in art history includes an extensive research project completed in the context of a 400-level seminar and its oral presentation before the Department.

 Introduction to the History and Theory of Film.